AfricasVoices/coda/coda-prototype/README.md

 To install the remaining dependencies: `$ npm install`

+---

-#### Typescript Compiler
+#### Typescript Compilation
 Coda's source is written in a mix of TypeScript and Javascript, located in src/.
 We are in the process of  migrating all JavaScript files to TypeScript.
-TypeScript files must be compiled to JavaScript in order to run them.
-Modern IDEs will compile TypeScript automatically.
+TypeScript files must be compiled to JavaScript in order to run them, which modern IDEs will do automatically.
 Invoke `$ tsc` to re-compile manually.
 Compiled code is placed in the dist/ directory.

+---

 #### Testing
 The test suites for Coda are written using Jasmine, and executed by Karma.

----

 To run the test suites from the command line:
 1. Install dependencies: `$ npm install`